myrrlyn/oeuvre/cities-tamriel-orsinium.md

 - orcs
 - worldbuilding
 - topic of the week
+about: >
+  This was a Challenge of the Week entry, about “Cities of Tamriel” (obviously).

+  It is written as a draft for the Orsinium entry of a new *Pocket Guide to the* *Empire*.
+With the exception of the post-script, this is not written in or by any particular character, though I suppose my Anaximander character could fit.
 ---

 Orsinium has existed in some form or another since history was first written in